 It validates the absolute need for anyone in the healing professions to develop knowledge and skills in the healing power of approaches beyond language: art, creativity, imagination, and imagery.
 The need in counselling is increasingly recognized, and there is increasing demand for art therapists and the unique skills they bring.

-The program is unique because it is delivered within the context of the School’s vision ‘to be the leading academic institution advancing socially responsible practice, healthy communities, and a more just society.’
+The program is unique because it is delivered within the context of the University’s vision ‘to be the leading academic institution advancing socially responsible practice, healthy communities, and a more just society.’
 This was one of Alfred Adler’s commitments, and it remains the context in which we train our art therapists as socially responsible practitioners.

 This means that we provide specific training in art therapy as social action.
 Our students can work at both the individual and societal levels in the pursuit of justice.
 This is operationalized in the classroom and through practicums, when students go into communities to implement art projects that meet needs.